← Projects

 A 12‑month bear/base/bull scenario model for USDO supply, plus a root-cause analysis of the post‑incentive drawdown using cohort boundaries derived from structural inflection points in the supply series.

-• Outputs: Scenarios + actions, hypotheses H1/H2/H3 with explicit data gaps
+• Outputs: Scenarios and actions, hypotheses H1/H2/H3 with noted data gaps

-• Artifact: Cohort-flow structure for “peak → steady state” retention
+• Artifact: Cohort-flow diagram for “peak → steady state” retention

 Artifacts (charts + cohort flow)